'Pupils say they feel safe in school. They know there are lots of adults to support

 Please report any concern over the welfare and / or safeguarding of a child to Miss Parker or any member of school staff as soon as possible.

-More information about safeguarding in Bradford can be obtained from the Bradford Safeguarding Children Board, to visit their website, please click HERE
+More information about safeguarding in Bradford can be obtained from the working together to safeguard children The Bradford Partnership, to visit their website, please click HERE

 St William's Catholic Primary School fully recognises the contribution it can make in protecting, supporting and promoting the welfare of the children in our school.
 We are committed to ensuring that children are safe, that child protection practice is effective and that procedures are followed.
 We make every attempt possible to ensure that children are safe from abuse or harm during their time at school and at home.